ejeschke/ginga/doc/index.rst

 ぎんが), meaning "galaxy" (in general) and, more familiarly, the Milky Way.
-This viewer was written by software engineers at `Subaru Telescope <http://subarutelescope.org/>`_, National Astronomical Observatory of Japan--thus the connection.
+This viewer was written by software engineers at `Subaru Telescope <http://subarutelescope.org/>`_, National Astronomical Observatory of Japan---thus the connection.

 =============
 Pronunciation
 =============

-Ginga the viewer may be pronounced "ging-ga" (proper Japanese) or "jing-ga" (perhaps easier for western tongues).
+Ginga the viewer may be pronounced "ging-ga" (proper Japanese) or "jing-ga" (perhaps easier for Westerners).
 The latter pronunciation has meaning in the Brazilian dance/martial art Capoeira_: a fundamental rocking or back and forth swinging motion.
 Pronunciation as "jin-ja" is considered poor form.